-Distinguished members of the Human Services Committee:
+Distinguished members of the Banking Committee:

-Thank you for holding this public hearing to gather information from the public about the importance of various social services programs.
+Thank you for holding this public hearing today.
 The Connecticut Association for Community Action (CAFCA) is the state association that works with Connecticut's nine Community Action Agencies (CAAs), the state and federally designated anti-poverty agencies serving nearly 200,000 low- and moderate-income people in all 169 cities and towns across the state.